-Subsample Code Number (1-digit numeric)

-Enter the subsample code number which identifies the waybill as being selected in subsample 1, 2, 3, or 4.
-Enter code 9 for optional study where there is 100% selection of all waybills5.

-Field Description 28 Intermodal Equipment Flag (1-digit numeric) (0) TOFC/COFC movement and non "Road Railer" movement (1) "Might be TOFC/COFC" movement, where the following three criteria have been met: a.
+Field Description 27 Subsample Code Number (1-digit numeric) Enter the subsample code number which identifies the waybill as being selected in subsample 1, 2, 3, or 4.
+Enter code 9 for optional study where there is 100% selection of all waybills 5 .
+28 Intermodal Equipment Flag (1-digit numeric) Neither a TOFC/COFC movement nor a "Road Railer" movement (i.e., not an intermodal movement). ) "Might be TOFC/COFC" movement, where the following three criteria have been met: a.
 The AAR Equipment Type Code is either 'P', 'Q' or 'S'. b.
 The billed weight falls between either of these two weight ranges: 17-23 tons per car, or 34-46 tons per car. c.
 All traditional TOFC/COFC fields are absent (i.e., the TOFC/COFC plan is ' ', the number of TOFC/COFC units is zero, the TOFC/COFC unit initial is blank, and the TOFC/COFC unit number is zero or blank).
-(2) "Road Railer" movement, the car is a special Bi-modal Highway/rail vehicle, commonly referred to as a 'Road Railer' van.
+"Road Railer" movement, the car is a special Bi-modal Highway/rail vehicle, commonly referred to as a 'Road Railer' van.
 Movement may be reported as either TOFC/COFC or as not a TOFC/COFC.
-(3) TOFC/COFC movement (not a "Road Railer" movement) 1 .
-29 Calculated Rate Flag (1-digit numeric) (0) Not a calculated rate.
-(1) The freight revenue figure is a calculated number (which has been derived from existing tariffs at the three-digit STCC level) employed to protect confidential contract rate information 1 .
-Note: This field is only used by the STB for internal analysis and does not appear on the completed Master tape retained by the contractor (AAR/Railinc).
-30 Waybill Identifier for Retrieval (25-character alpha-numeric) The waybill identifier field is a set of codes or numbers to be filled in by reporting railroad which will aid the reporting railroad in identifying and retrieving a copy of study waybill for error check or for STB special study as required 1 .
-31 Report ing Railroad Rule 260 Accounting Code (3-digit numeric) railroad 33 since porting railroad's R260 Accounting Code must be identified.
-The reporting l's code might differ from the terminating railroad's code as shown in element e the reporting railroad might be reporting for its subsidiary or for other ls under interline settlement agreements 1 .
+TOFC/COFC movement (not a "Road Railer" movement) ^{1} .
+29 alculated Rate Flag (1-digit numeric) Not a calculated rate. ) The freight revenue figure is a calculated number (which has been derived from existing tariffs at the three-digit STCC level) employed to protect confidential contract rate information 1 . ote: This field is only used by the STB for internal analysis and does not appear on the completed Master tape retained by the contractor (AAR/Railinc).
+30 aybill Identifier for Retrieval (25-character alpha-numeric) he waybill identifier field is a set of codes or numbers to be filled in by reporting ilroad which will aid the reporting railroad in identifying and retrieving a copy of udy waybill for error check or for STB special study as required 1 .
+31 eporting Railroad Rule 260 Accounting Code (3-digit numeric) he reporting railroad's R260 Accounting Code must be identified.
+The reporting ilroad's code might differ from the terminating railroad's code as shown in element 3 since the reporting railroad might be reporting for its subsidiary or for other ilroads under interline settlement agreements 1 .